 Carrot kanji is a fermented drink that is made in the North of India during the winter months.
 It is tangy and spicy and warms you.
 Also since fermented drinks are good for you, another reason to indulge.
 Now this is such a simple recipe that even my kids can make except the chopping part considering that my younger son recently almost hacked off his finger.
 So, anyhow, here is the simple versatile recipe:

-4 red carrots peeled and chopped into pieces
+- 750 gm. red carrots peeled and chopped into batons

-1 large beetroot peeled and chopped into thick pieces (Beetroot gives it the rich ruby red colour)
+- 250 gm. beetroot peeled and chopped into thick batons (Beetroot gives it the rich ruby red colour)